igorsdm/github-repositories-reactjs/README.md

 * List of issues

 ## Installation
-To install, clone this project and run 'yarn' in your command line.
-After installation, run 'yarn start' to begin using it.
+To install, clone this project and run `yarn` in your command line.
+After installation, run `yarn start` to begin using it.